hanscappelle/android-retrofit-firebase-mvp-example/README.md

 ## Step 5 : create your views

-In this step we'l add butterknife to the project to simplify view binding.
+In this step we'll add butterknife to the project to simplify view binding.
 We'll also start creating a view to display the fetched data.
 Once that is done we can create a view to add new items and more.
 This is really just finishing of the project.

 http://jakewharton.github.io/butterknife/